Geoff Paine

 Geoff Paine is an Australian television and theatre actor from Melbourne.
-After graduating from drama school Paine secured a role on the soap opera Neighbours, playing the role of doctor Clive Gibbons.
-He remained in the role for one year before leaving to pursue other projects.
-He returned to the role briefly in 1989, with the opportunity to appear in a spin-off series based on the character, but no television network would produce the show.
-Paine continued his career with roles in A Country Practice and the comedy sketch show The Comedy Company.
-He also concentrated on his stage career gaining roles in productions that toured Australia, including various projects at the Melbourne International Comedy Festival.

-He continued to appear on television with numerous guest roles in dramas.
-He later started his own production company, then wrote and starred in his own play, Unpack This, which was based on his own experiences.
-Other regular roles include his appearances as Malcolm Wilson in the Nine Network children's television series Pig's Breakfast and as Malcom Mann in ABC3's Mal.com.
-In 2017, Paine decided to return to Neighbours as Clive and continued to appear on a recurring basis until the show’s ending in 2022.
+He is known for his a role as doctor Clive Gibbons on the soap opera Neighbours, as well as A Country Practice, Nine Network children's television series Pig's Breakfast and ABC3's Mal.com.

+Early life

+Paine studied drama at Victorian College of the Arts (VCA) for three years from 1983 to 1985.
+Directly following his studies, he was approached by the Neighbours casting department to audition for the series, after they watched him perform in a play at the Victorian Arts Centre.

 Career

-To start his career, Paine attended drama school for three years.
+Television

 In 1986, Paine secured the role of Clive Gibbons in the Australian soap opera Neighbours.
 This was his first television acting role after he had graduated.
-Paine was approached by Neighbours casting department to audition, after they watched him perform in a play at the Victorian Arts Centre.

 In November 1986, TV Week reported that Paine had quit the series but would remain on-screen until early 1987.
 In a 1988 interview, Paine stated that he feared he would become typecast in the role and did not regret leaving.
 The actor later made a brief return to the show in 1989.
 Clive became popular with viewers and this return was scripted to set up a spin-off series, City Hospital.
 A pilot was made, but it was not picked up by any television networks.
 Paine moved to London briefly before returning to live in Australia.
 Neighbours had achieved success in the United Kingdom and he was often approached by fans in the street.

-He went on to appear in episodes of the Seven Network soap opera A Country Practice as Jeff Ryan during 1987, 1988 and 1989.
+He went on to appear in episodes of the Seven Network soap opera A Country Practice as Jeff Ryan from 1987 to 1989.
 Paine began appearing in the sketch show The Comedy Company when it returned for its 1990 season.
 In 1996, Paine secured the guest role of Roman in Blue Heelers.
-Paine found the role "interesting" because Roman "is not what he seems."
+He found the role "interesting" because Roman "is not what he seems."
 On 13 November 1997, he appeared in an episode of State Coroner as a farmer, Barry Davis who is murdered.
 In 1999, Paine secured the role of newsreader Malcolm Wilson in the Nine Network children's television series Pig's Breakfast.
 He reprised the role for the show's second series.